- Resource Categories

 When looking at the digital square wave output, the duty cycle is the percentage of time that the output is in the high state over the period of the square wave.
 The image below shows the formula for calculating the duty cycle as well as examples of 50% and 25% duty cycle pulse trains.

 When looking at Quadrature Sensor Outputs, the phase angle is a measure of the offset between the two pulse trains.
 When the duty cycles are not both 50% the entire period needs to be considered in calculating the phase angle.
-The image below shows an examples of 90 degree phase angles with 50% duty cycles compared to 25% duty cycles.
+The image below shows an example of 90-degree phase angles with 50% duty cycles compared to 25% duty cycles.

 To calculate Phase Angle the delay between the two pulses is measured relative to the period of the pulse.
 Sensor Solutions measures the delay from the center of the high pulse from channel A to Channel B. The formula for calculating phase angle is shown below.